garysscott/Book-Store-Stock-Magement-SQLite-/README.md

 # Book-Store-Stock-Magement-SQLite-

 <h2>Project Description</h2>
-I created this project in relation to a task I had been set on my software engineering bootcamp.
+I created this project in relation to a task I had been set on my Software Engineering Bootcamp.

 The program uses object orientated programming to create an effective stock management system for a shoe shop.